Cross Creek High School

 Cross Creek High School (CCHS) is a public high school located in the South Augusta area of Augusta, Georgia, United States.
 The school is located within the Richmond County School System.

 History

-Cross Creek High School opened in 1999, for convenience and to relieve overcrowding at nearby Hephzibah High School and Butler High School.
+Cross Creek High School was opened in 1999, for convenience and to relieve overcrowding at nearby Hephzibah High School and Butler High School.

 Cross Creek is one of the highest ranking schools in Georgia.